Octavius-Dante/Tetra-Proxima/README.md

 - [X] It's a SAP provided framework to develop SAAS apps in BTP.
 - [X] If the developer wants to use open source technologies like Node and java.
-- [X] Great cost saving and freedom of choice of technology and consultants availalbe easily in market.
+- [X] Great cost saving and freedom of choice of technology and consultants available easily in market.

 </br>
 </br>